AgaToma/lighthouse-bnb/README.md

 - Python - for programming within Django framework
 - [Django](https://www.djangoproject.com/) - framework for building the project using Python as programming language
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - used for adding some predefined elements and styling
+- Jinja/Django templating - used to inject dynamic data and queries into HTML pages
 - [Favicon.io](https://favicon.io/) - to make favicon
 - [Google fonts](https://fonts.google.com/) - Courgette and Marck Script fonts were used
 - Chrome Dev Tools - testing/validation/troubleshooting.